Molesmalo/StarWarsMod4AirMash/README.md

 # Changelog

-- Follow this link to check the most recent changes to the Mod: [Changelog](https://molesmalo.github.io/StarWarsMod4AirMash/changelog)
+- [Follow this link](https://molesmalo.github.io/StarWarsMod4AirMash/changelog) to check the most recent changes to the Mod.

 <br>
 <br>